wandun/emqx-docs/en_US/extensions/plugins.md

 # Plugins

 EMQX allows users to customize the business logic or implement other protocols using plugins written in Erlang.
-This page introduces how to develop a customized plugin.
+This page introduces how to develop, install, and maintain a customized plugin.

-The basic process of plugin development and operation is as follows:

-- Download and install our [rebar3 emqx-plugin template](https://github.com/emqx/emqx-plugin-template).
-- Generate the corresponding plugin tarball using the plugin template provided by EMQX.
-- Install the plugin package via Dashboard or CLI.
-- Start/stop/uninstall your plugin via Dashboard or CLI.

 :::tip Prerequisite